guy9/killercoda-scenario-examples/mv_indexes_lab_2/step1.md

 We get the same error.

-If we add “ALLOW FILTERING” to the above queries they would work.
-But just like our first query, because we are querying regular columns it would be a full table scan – VERY INEFFICIENT!
+If we add “ALLOW FILTERING” to the above queries, they will work.
+But just like our first query, because we are querying regular columns, it would be a full table scan – VERY INEFFICIENT!
 Indexes to the rescue!

 Let’s take a look at our current schema.